musixmatch/ios-musixmatch-app-extension/README.md

 5. Current seek time
 6. Track duration

+You can open Musixmatch Extension from your app without any specific UI, it could be standard "Lyircs button" or if you need a specific Musixmatch logo contact us, infos are below.

 ### Add Musixmatch Files to Your Project

 Add the `MXMLyricsAction.h` and `MXMLyricsAction.m` to your project and import `MXMLyricsAction.h` in your view contoller that implements the action for the lyrics button.